ColdTrick/profile_manager/README.txt

 - export user profile (meta)data to csv
 - a customized registration form
 - control the fields shown on a user summary / listing view
+- a river event when user joins the site

 == 2.
 TO DO ==
 - categories and types for groups